 Change video capture quality

-The new iPhones can capture 4K resolution video at a silky-smooth 60 frames per second.
+Apple's latest iPhones can capture 4K resolution video at a silky-smooth 60 frames per second.
 However, they don’t do this out of the box — you have to adjust the video capture options in the Settings app first.

 Inside your iPhone’s Settings, scroll down to Camera and then tap Record Video.
 Here you’ll see options, ranging all the way from 720p at 30 FPS TO 4K at 60 FPS.
 Below this are estimations of how much storage a minute of video will consume at every setting.
 You can also do the same for slow-motion videos as well, where the maximum setting is 1080p at 240 FPS.